Mechthild of Hackeborn: Musical and spiritual gifts

-She was famous for her musical talents and was called the “Nightingale of Helfta”.
-Gifted with a beautiful voice, Mechtilde also possessed a special talent for rendering the solemn and sacred music over which she presided as domina cantrix.
-All her life she held this office and trained the choir with indefatigable zeal.
-Indeed, divine praise was the keynote of her life as it is of her book; in this she never tired, despite her continual and severe physical sufferings, so that in his revelations Christ was wont to call her his "nightingale".
-Souls thirsting for consolation or groping for light sought her advice; learned Dominicans consulted her on spiritual matters.
-At the beginning of her own mystic life it may have been from Mechtilde that Gertrude the Great learnt that the marvellous gifts lavished upon her were from God.
+Mechthild was famous for her musical talents and beautiful voice, earning her the title of the "Nightingale of Helfta"; she reported that Christ called her his "nightingale" in her visions.
+She held the office of domina cantrix until her death, presiding over the sacred music in her convent and training the choir.

+She was said to never tire of praising God, even when experiencing severe physical suffering.
+Both troubled people and learned Dominicans consulted her for spiritual advice.

 Revelations

-The Lord would say to Mechtild: "Everything you have and by which you can please Me you have from Me and through Me."
-In one extraordinary vision she perceived that "the smallest details of creation are reflected in the Holy Trinity by means of the Humanity of Christ, because it is from the same earth that produced Them that Christ drew His Humanity."
+The Lord would say to Mechtilde: "Everything you have and by which you can please Me you have from Me and through Me."
+In one extraordinary vision, she perceived that "the smallest details of creation are reflected in the Holy Trinity by means of the Humanity of Christ, because it is from the same earth that produced Them that Christ drew His Humanity."